Takalani Girly Nemungadi

 Hashini Nilushika Galappaththi-Arachchige

 Graduated as a medical doctor from the Medical University of Warzaw, Poland in 2009.
-Galappaththi- Arachchige has clinical work experience from the United Kingdom, Norway and Kenya.
-Her PhD will focus on diagnosis of Female Genital Schistosomiasis and the effect of three rounds of treatment in South African young females.
-She is planning to complete her PhD in 2017.
+Galappaththi- Arachchige has clinical work experience from the United Kingdom, Norway, and Kenya.

 Graduated as a medical doctor from the University of Bergen, Norway in 2007, Kleppa completed her PhD in 2015.
 She worked as a medical doctor at Bærum Hospital, Norway, before she did her Diploma in Tropical Medicine and Hygiene (DTM&H) at the Liverpool School of Tropical Medicine in 2009.
 Her research focuses on the biological mechanisms behind the association between HIV and FGS.